How to Save Money on Business Travel*

 Most airlines wave baggage fees for their elite travelers so once you fly 25,000 miles you will earn Silver on Delta or Gold status on American Airlines.
 United requires you to spend at least $4,000 and fly 12 segments or spend $5,000 with no minimum number of segments.
 With this level of status your first bag is free as well as at least 4 people on your reservation (higher status levels will allow for up to 8 fellow travelers).
 The higher your status, the better your benefits.
 Here is a rundown of the benefits with different status levels from The Points Guy*.

 If your travel plans allow for it, you might want to look at alternatives that such as Alaska, Hawaiian, JetBlue, or Southwest.
-Other carriers such as Spirit, Allegiant and Sun Country don’t target business travelers and are advised to avoid them for business travel.
+Carriers such as Spirit, Allegiant and Sun Country don’t target business travelers and might not operate flights on a daily basis and are advised to avoid them for business travel.

 Check Airline Websites

 Search engines are a great place to start your search, but you may not see all the available tickets.
-For example, none of Frontier’s, Southwest’s, or Sun Country’s flights show up on third party (also called OTA or online travel agent) sites.
+For example, none of Frontier’s, Southwest’s, or Sun Country’s flights show up on third party (also referred to as an OTA or “online travel agent”) sites.
 Other airlines may not have all of their flights listed in these outside booking systems.

 In addition, if there is a problem with your flight due to weather or maintenance its easier for the airline to change the reservation if it was purchased on their own system (the same is true for hotel rooms)